Skip to main content

 Emacs Jump to heading

-You can also use built-in Deno language server by using eglot.
+eglot.
+You can also use the built-in Deno language server via eglot.
+An example configuration:

 (add-to-list 'eglot-server-programs '((js-mode typescript-mode) . (eglot-deno "deno" "lsp")))